pytest-dev/pytest-splinter/README.rst

     This fixture gets the value from the command-line option `splinter-screenshot-dir` (see below).

+    If overriding this fixture and using the pytest-xdist plugin, the `pytest_splinter_screenshot_dir` hook should be used instead.

 * splinter_make_screenshot_on_failure
     Should pytest-splinter take browser screenshots on test failure?
     This fixture gets the value from the command-line option